parnopaeus/repository-handbook/Defining-Repository-Scope.md

 One of the main purposes of establishing a digital repository is to facilitate broad access to content, so it is important to determine who you are trying to reach.
 Some issues to consider:

 *Does access need to be restricted to a certain community?* If so, some system of access control needs to be included in your repository system.
-Common restrictions include logins, IP restrictions, or limitation to use by the Cornell community.
+Common restrictions include logins, IP restrictions, or limitation to use by the university community.
 Sometimes only parts of your collection will require such restrictions under certain conditions.
 Make this determination, and then make sure that this functionality is supported by any repository technology you choose.
 There are two general approaches to managing access.
 First, the content is considered open unless there is a reason to for it to be restricted.
 Second, the content is considered restricted unless certain conditions allow it to be open.
 Different repository infrastructures are structured to make one of these approaches more viable than the other.

 *What use cases do you anticipate for this content?* It's important to identify clearly how you see your audience interacting with this content; download and/or viewing are the most common, but not the only possibilities.
 Make a list of the different interactions your audience may have with the content, and use that to evaluate the systems you're looking at.

-*Is this audience already served by an existing repository?* If there's already a repository at CUL that serves this audience, it's worth examining it's functionality in light of the other issues on this list.
-We have a lot of repositories at Cornell, and there is no need to reinvent the wheel if you can use a system that is already in place.
+*Is this audience already served by an existing repository?* If there's already a repository that serves this audience, it's worth examining it's functionality in light of the other issues on this list.
+There is no need to reinvent the wheel if you can use a system that is already in place.

 * Identify designated community for content in repository.
-* Identify whether designated community is supported by an existing repository within Cornell.
-* Identify whether designated community is supported by an existing repository external to Cornell.
+* Identify whether designated community is supported by an existing repository.
 * Identify types of access controls (what does this even mean?) based on content and designated community.
 * Identify anticipated use of content based on designated community(ies).
 * Identify potential ways the community(ies) may interact with the content.